 By childhood's end, "I didn't get enough" of those books, so I read them to my students and to my own children.
 But I am not a teacher anymore, and my children are grown, so what do I do?

 I now write children's stories of my own.

 Will I ever get enough of books and learning and writing and reading?
 I don't know.
 Ask me when I'm 109.
 Maybe I'll know by then.

-Besides Most People and Goodnight Whispers, I have published Something for Everyone, the history of a Wisconsin department store chain, and Well!, a collection of essays on the life of comedian Jack Benny.
+Besides Most Days, Most People, and Goodnight Whispers, I have published Something for Everyone, the history of a Wisconsin department store chain, and Well!, a collection of essays on the life of comedian Jack Benny.
 My work has also been in magazines, such as Scholastic's Instructor, the Australian magazine Countdown, Highlights for Children, and Ladybug.

-And two more picture books are now in the works--in the hands of the illustrators.
+Another picture book is now in the works--in the hands of the illustrators.

 REVIEWS & TESTIMONIALS

 "A dad-side complement to Love You Forever…where Robert Munsch and Sheila McGraw’s mother’s helicopter tendencies achieved pathological status, this dad seems to support his daughter’s maturation."

 "Michael Leannah's words are an inspiration to all parents."